 From outdoor pursuits, sports centres and University sports clubs, to live sporting events such as football, rugby and horse racing meetings, there is something for everyone in Leicester for those of you interested in sport.

-There is a wide variety of shopping opportunities on offer for a student in Leicester, and with our centrally-located student accommodation you’ll be ready to go, and won’t have to carry those bags of goodies very far home!
+There are a wide variety of shops on offer for a student in Leicester, and with our centrally-located student accommodation you’ll be ready to go, and won’t have to carry those bags of goodies very far home with our properties located close to nearby conveniences!
 Let’s start with those looking to shop on a budget.
 Leicester Market is the largest outdoor covered market in Europe, and is home to around 300 stalls in total.
 Here, you’ll find everything you could ever dream of, from fresh fruit and veg for those cooking on a budget, to clothing, jewellery and music.
 Every month there is also a Farmer’s Market providing access to great value produce from local suppliers.

-Highcross Shopping Centre provides all of the High Street brands that you know and love.
-At this large shopping centre you can spend your student loan as you see fit on hours of shopping on the high street.
-More than this though, Highcross Shopping Centre is also home to a gym, a large multi-screen cinema and a large selection of restaurants and coffee shops.
+The Highcross Centre provides all of the High Street brands that you know and love.
+At this large shopping centre you can spend your student loan as you see fit on hours of retail therapy on the high street.
+More than this though, Highcross is also home to a gym, a large multi-screen cinema and a large selection of restaurants and coffee shops.
 It is a firm favourite with students in the city.